The Value of Wildlife in Agriculture

 Agriculture - the vast majority of which is industrial - covers one third of our planet's surface and is the single greatest threat to wildlife.
 Habitat destruction, land fragmentation and the pollution of soil, water and air has led to significant losses in biodiversity around the world - from small soil microbes to large mammals.
 Not to mention agriculture-driven climate change, which impacts life thousands of miles "off the farm" - from pole-to-pole to the depths of the ocean.

 Regenerative agriculture offers real solutions by employing methods intended to nourish and sustain life such as: rotational grazing to build soil, planting perennials to prevent erosion, and growing diversified crops with no chemical inputs.
 These are the practices our team and farmers at the Sharing Our Roots Farm stand by and demonstrate.

-As Sharing Our Roots restores land and water, we are seeing wildlife populations flourish where they have been declining or absent.
-Our 100-acre farm is now a sanctuary for the creatures with whom we share this world.
-In return, birds, amphibians and insects on the farm provide numerous ecosystem services that are beneficial to humans and farm operations, such as seed dispersal, pollination, nutrient cycling and pest regulation.
+As we work to restore land and water, we are seeing wildlife populations flourish after a long absence.
+Our 100-acre farm offers a sanctuary for the creatures with whom we share this world and in return, our farm is provided with numerous ecosystem services like seed dispersal, pollination, nutrient cycling and pest regulation.